-CSB/SJU Librarians can work with you to include Special Collections in teaching and research.
+CSB and SJU Librarians can work with you to include Special Collections in teaching and research.
 We can provide direction on how to locate, assess, and use primary resources across a wide range of subjects.
 Materials from our collections can advance information literacy and enhance both individual research projects and classroom exercises.

 Requesting Class Support

 If you are interested in using special collections materials to help students meet the learning outcomes of your courses and/or research assignments, we are here to help.
 We are also happy to meet with you to answer initial questions, preview items, or generate ideas.
 Please use the linked form below or contact us to discuss your course needs.

 At Saint John’s University, class visits can be arranged in the Hill Museum & Manuscript Library’s Wallin classroom.
 Small groups can also meet in the Special Collections Reading Room in Alcuin Library.
 In many cases librarians can also bring relevant materials to your classroom or introduce materials virtually through teleconferencing.